tjdev7/reactatx-css-animations-samples/README.md

 # reactatx-css-js-animations

-Small repo for a presentation that's being worked on for ReactATX by me.
+Small repo for the presentation that's gave for ReactATX and Techqueria by me.
 Mainly involving JavaScript and CSS Animations that are available for React.

 ## What the presentation is about: